Patricia Stich: Acting

-Patricia Stich is an American actress, also credited as Pat Stich.
-Her credits include Halls of Anger (1970) and The Loners (1972).
-Patricia Stich has also appeared in various supporting roles in television series during the 1970s-80s.
+Stich acted in summer stock theater at the Rockland County Playhouse in Blauvelt, New York.
+She had a semi-regular role in The Nurses on television.
+Her credits included Halls of Anger (1970) and The Loners (1972).
+Stich also appeared in various supporting roles in television series during the 1970s-80s.
 She also provided the voice for the character of Pepper in the animated series Clue Club and The Skatebirds (1976 and 1977, respectively).